jeffpar/pcjs.v1/README.md

 Other parameters that can be passed via the URL:

-- *autostart*: set it to "false" to prevent all machines on the current page from automatically starting
+- *autostart*: set it to "true" to allow all machines to start normally, "false" to prevent all machines from starting, or "no" to prevent all machines from starting *unless* they have no "Run" button.

 For example: